given answers for Spectragryph

 Can't connect to my Ocean Optics spectrometer.
 The message says

 something about ""Class not registered"?

-Make sure to turn OceanView/ SpectraSuite software off before
+Make sure to quit OceanView/ SpectraSuite software before

 it is required to first install the 32bit version of OceanOptic's

 Omnidriver package.
 Please download from the OceanOptics

 Beware, it is about 125MB in size.
 After installing this package,

 Spectragryph should run smoothly with your OO module.
 One